 Create a Daily Plan

 Encourage your child to write down the particular details of a task for the day using time slots.
 Ask them to be specific.
 It is more likely that your child will complete a task if they know exactly what they are getting into.
 For example, rather than writing “study for test,” have them write down the details, such as the subject, the chapters to be reviewed, how much time will be required, etc. When a task has been completed, give kids the satisfaction of a job well done by reminding them to cross it off the list.
-(It’s really the best feeling ever!)
+(It really is the best feeling ever!)

 Let Kids Personalize Their Success